 Get dirt-ermined to succeed

-Wet the soil the day before trenching to speed up the project.
+Wet your soil for one hour the day before trenching to soften the ground and speed up the digging process.

 Digging a trench is hard work, but it can have big payoffs, like adding electrical to a pole barn or detached garage.
 It takes two to 12 hours to dig a 100-foot trench, depending on your tools and the depth, width, and soil type.
 Learn how long it takes to dig a trench, how to speed up the process, and when to call in a pro.